-- Have close social and cultural ties to an American Indian tribe, or an American Indian community, in Washington State. - Intend to use their education to benefit other American Indians in Washington. - Have demonstrated financial need (as determined by the college financial aid office). - Meet Washington State residency requirements for state financial aid. (https://readysetgrad.wa.gov/residency-citizenship) - Be enrolled as a full-time student at an eligible Washington college or university by fall term of the award year, and for every term in which the student receives the scholarship. - Not be pursuing a degree in theology. - Have received fewer than five years of this scholarship in total.
+- Have close social and cultural ties to an American Indian tribe, or an American Indian community, in Washington State. - Intend to use their education to benefit American Indians in Washington. - Have demonstrated financial need (as determined by the college financial aid office). - Meet Washington State residency requirements for state financial aid. (https://wsac.wa.gov/student-residency) - Be enrolled as a full-time student at an eligible Washington college or university by fall term of the award year, and for every term in which the student receives the scholarship.
+Less than full-time enrollment in any term results in forfeiture of the balance of the award. - Not be pursuing a degree in theology. - Have received fewer than five years of this scholarship in total.